moisestech/deep-learning-js/Part-1-Basic-Concepts/1_dl-js/1-2-Why-JS-ML/_1-2-Why-JS-ML.md

 # 1.2.
+Why combine JS and ML?
-Why combine JavaScript and machine learning?
+## Why combine JavaScript and machine learning?

 ---
 from